bengler/hermes/PROVIDERS.md

 parse_message(rack_request)
 ```

 It must return a hash with data compatible with `send_message!`.
 Note that the ID returned in the `:id` key is a vendor-provided ID, and is unique only for that vendor.
+Additionally, the method may return a key `:vendor` that contains vendor-specific message information.

 ### Incoming message acking